 The Tonto Basin is watered by the Salt River (hence the "Salado" name) and the earliest settlements were built in the open valley.
 As the population increased, the Salado spread out and built higher and higher in the mountains.

-Around 1330 the climate began to change: drought set in and the water table dropped.
-That pushed the people further into the mountains along the routes of other water sources until eventually, by the mid-1400's, the whole area was abandoned.
+Around 1330 the climate began to change: drought set in over the next few decades and the water table dropped.
+That pushed the people further into the mountains, up the water flows to their sources until eventually, by the mid-1400's, the whole area was abandoned.
 Some of the people went north, some east, some south.

-What they left behind were many masonry constructions, sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time), bone tools and Salado Polychrome pottery, both decorative and functional.
-They also left macaw feathers (from central Mexico) and seashells (from the Gulf of California), testaments to the amount of trade they enjoyed with far-off cultures.
+What they left behind were many masonry constructions, sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time).
+They left bone tools and Salado Polychrome pottery, both decorative and functional.
+They also left macaw feathers (from central Mexico) and seashells (from the Gulf of California), testaments to the trade they enjoyed with far-off cultures.

-The Salado figure prominently because of their Salado Polychrome pottery.
-While many ancient Salado Polychrome pot shards have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Phoenix basin to the Alamogordo area in New Mexico.
+The Salado figure prominently in this story because of their Salado Polychrome pottery.
+While many ancient Salado Polychrome pot sherds have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Salt River basin in central Arizona to the Tularosa basin in central New Mexico.